serializingme/website-content/content/post/2018-10-24-frontdoor-to-the-technicolor-7210.md

 The TC7210 has two operative systems (OS), the eCos real-time OS, and a Linux based embedded OS.
 The eCos OS is responsible for managing all network functionalities as well as the Network Attached Storage (NAS) functionalities provided by the Linux OS.

 For that to happen, the eCos OS needs to be able to communicate with the Linux OS.
 As discussed in the previous article, the `smbapp` is the application responsible for managing the NAS functionality.
-A good indicator of how the application is receiving commands from the eCos OS is the fact that the it listens on port `49182` (UDP).
+A good indicator of how the application is receiving commands from the eCos OS is the fact that it listens on port `49182` (UDP).

 {{< gist serializingme 2be71fadd346db82e6ba4ea4ed54fb3c "netstat.sh" >}}